meta-company/makex/documents/source/checksums.md

 ## Hashing Files

-Makex will create and store hashes of a Target's input and output files and the hashes of the Makex file in which the target was defined.
+Makex will create and store hashes of a Target's input and output files, and the hashes of the Makex file in which the target was defined.

 Each file has a `hash`, which is a digest; and a `fingerprint`, which is its modification time concatenated with its size.
 A hash is not valid by itself without a fingerprint.